DigitalPublishingToolkit/Money-Lab-Reader/docs/2_1-Primavera.md

 ![Fig. 2: One CBE (Wikipedia), with its own social value, generates and distributes its own tokens (WP-tokens) to different contributors based on their task.](media/Images_Primavera/image6.jpg)

+`Fig. 2: One CBE (Wikipedia), with its own social value, generates and distributes its own tokens (WP-tokens) to different contributors based on their task.`{.caption}

 The system of gratification can be explained through the example shown in Fig. 2.
 Wikipedia, with a Social Value of 1500 as we saw in Fig. 1,